The Only Fishing Knots You Actually Need

 Loop Knots for Improved Action

-Fixed knots restrict lure movement.
-Loop knots allow baits to swim, wobble, and dart naturally.
-When maximum action matters, these knots deliver.
+Fixed knots restrict how lures move.
+Loop knots let baits swim, wobble, and dart the way their designers intended.
+When action matters, these deliver.

 The Rapala Knot

-Designed specifically for crankbaits and jerkbaits, the Rapala knot creates a small fixed loop that doesn’t close under pressure.
-Lures maintain their designed action without the dampening effect of direct connections.
+Designed specifically for crankbaits and jerkbaits.
+Creates a small fixed loop that won’t close under pressure.
+Your lure keeps its factory action without a direct connection dampening everything.

-To tie it: form an overhand loop six inches from the tag, leaving the loop loose.
-Pass the tag through the lure’s eye and back through the overhand loop.
-Wrap the tag around the standing line three times, then pass it back through the overhand loop from the same direction it exited.
-Wet and tighten carefully to preserve loop size.
+Form an overhand loop about six inches from the tag, leave it loose.
+Pass the tag through the lure’s eye and back through that overhand loop.
+Wrap three times around the standing line, then back through the overhand from the same direction you left.
+Wet and tighten carefully — preserve that loop size.

 The Non-Slip Loop Knot

-To tie it: form an overhand knot six inches from the tag, leaving it loose.
-Pass the tag through the hook eye and back through the overhand knot from the same side.
-Wrap the tag around the standing line four to six times (fewer for heavy line).
-Pass the tag back through the overhand knot and tighten by pulling the standing line first, then the tag.
+Form an overhand knot six inches up, leave it loose.
+Pass through the hook eye and back through the overhand from the same side.
+Wrap four to six times around standing line (fewer for heavier line), pass back through the overhand, tighten standing line first, then tag.
+Done.

 Specialized Applications